Ggorets0dev/maid-readings-processor/README.md

 You can see their templates using the **template** command, values and data types are listed there.

+### **Sequence**

+First the Header is written during initialization, then the Readings are written after it in turn.
+The cycle starts again when the device is switched off and on.

+### **Limits**

 Maximum line limit for the input file is **10.5 million** units.
 This corresponds to about half a year of use with 8 hours of riding and storing values every 500 milliseconds.

+### **Checks**

-> **Note:** On input, each file is checked to make sure that the time sequence is maintained and that the lines match the template.
-Many operations will be rejected if the checks fail, so it is not recommended to change the files manually
+On input, each file is checked to make sure that the time sequence is maintained and that the lines match the template.
+Many operations will be rejected if the checks fail, so it is not recommended to change the files manually.

 ## Processing